NodeScriptLang/guides/src/guide/README.md

 ## Key features

+- **Composability.** The power of NodeScript comes from being able to compose complex functionality from simpler building blocks.
+Once you build a graph that solves a particular problem, you can publish it as a module to use in your other graphs.

+- **Instant feedback.** Being able to see what data flows in and out of the nodes reduces the feedback loop and facilitates the thought process by engaging the creative part of the brain.
+In practice this means you will be able to quickly come up with the ideas and instantly validate them.

 - **Open source.** At its core NodeScript is an [open source](https://github.com/nodeScriptLang/core) visual programming language.
 The modules you build remain _yours forever_: you can easily download the compiled versions of any of your graphs and run them in your own runtime.
 Read more about this in the [Technical Overview](./technical-overview.md).

 - **Free to run in your browser.** When you edit the graphs they are compiled and evaluated directly in your browser's runtime.
 As a team, we are committed to keep the editor environment free of charge.